csf-dev/CSF.Screenplay/CSF.Screenplay.Docs/docs/dependencyInjection/DependencyInjectionScope.md

 ## List of singleton services

 The following services are added to DI as singletons.
+There is only ever a single instance of these services per Screenplay.

 * [The Screenplay](xref:CSF.Screenplay.Screenplay)
 * [The event bus](xref:CSF.Screenplay.Performances.PerformanceEventBus)